Cajun-Style Smoked Turkey

 Serious Eats / Joshua Bousel

-2. To make the rub, combine paprika, garlic powder, onion powder, thyme, oregano, cumin, salt, black pepper, and cayenne in a small bowl.
-Season turkey inside and out with rub.
-Fold wings under the body and tie the legs together, then brush entire turkey lightly with vegetable oil.
+2. For the Rub: In a small bowl, combine paprika, garlic powder, onion powder, thyme, oregano, cumin, salt, black pepper, and cayenne.
+Season turkey inside and out with rub, then brush entire turkey lightly with vegetable oil.

 A raw turkey on a cutting board spread all over with spices.